 In 1936, Edward abdicated so he could marry the woman he loved.
 Elizabeth's father became King George VI, and his eldest daughter his heiress.

 Her Nicknames Include Lilibet And Sausage

 Close friends and family have called the Queen "Lilibet" since she was little.
 According to biographer Ben Pimlott, Elizabeth couldn't pronounce her own name when she was a child; she dubbed herself "Tillabet," which then was shortened to "Lisabeth" or "Lilliebeth," then "Lilibet."

-Her husband, Prince Philip, Duke of Edinburgh, affectionately refers to her "Lilibet," "Darling," or "Sausage."
+Her late husband, Prince Philip, Duke of Edinburgh, affectionately referred to her "Lilibet," "Darling," or "Sausage."

 The Queen owns all of England's swans.
 More specifically, she owns the unclaimed mute swans in English and Welsh open waters, along with vintners and dyers.
 This is due to an ancient law that reserved swan, a medieval delicacy, for the dinner tables of only the highest in the land.
 The Queen and her swan keeper count her birds every year to make sure everything's as it should be.

 Yet another medieval law gives Elizabeth ownership of all whales, dolphins, and sturgeons around Britannia.
 Technically, she gets to call all "fishes royal" her own; if these beasts are picked up within three miles of British coasts, they're claimed for the Queen.